front-end-intermediate/session-11-reactintro/readme.md

 export default AddPirateForm;
 ```

-Import and add it to the JSX.
+Import and add it to the JSX in App.js.

 * App.js